Moby Doll: Necropsy

 Writing later, Newman and McGeer summarized: "The enervating effects of acute mycotic and bacterial infections together with the debilitated condition of the animal probably led to exhaustion and drowning in the water of low salinity."

 McGeer said, "On the day of Moby's death the salinity at Jericho was 12 parts per thousand, compared to a normal seawater level of about 35 parts per thousand."
 The extra effort of swimming 24/7 with less than accustomed buoyancy might have been the final straw.
 Moby Doll's trainer Terry McLeod reaffirmed this view in 2015.
 In the end, McGeer laid the blame on a lack of funding from the community to create new facilities for the public aquarium.

-In the spirit of dissection dominating biology in that era, scientists coveted Moby's body parts; most fatefully, Pat McGeer kept his brain, which became a pivotal part of the orca's legacy through Greenpeace.
+In the spirit of dissection dominating biology in that era, scientists coveted Moby's body parts; most fatefully, McGeer kept his brain, which became a pivotal part of the orca's legacy through Greenpeace.

 Legacy

 At the Vancouver Aquarium

-Although not on display except for one day, Moby Doll generated widespread publicity, and attendances doubled.
+Although not on display after 18 June 1964, Moby Doll generated widespread publicity, and attendances doubled.
 After this initiation into capturing orcas, aquarium officials were eager for more.
 In their scientific paper, Newman and McGeer's final words about Moby Doll were, "The experience indicated the feasibility of maintaining and possibly training killer whales in captivity."
 Sam Burich's sculpture, completed the following year, was placed in a foyer leading to a tank that would house subsequent captive killer whales, and was visible to them.

-Skana aka Walter
+Walter the Whale later renamed Skana

-As it happened, the Vancouver Aquarium did not have another killer whale until March 1967, when it opportunistically acquired Walter, another Southern Resident Killer Whale.
-"Walter the Whale" had been rented from the Seattle Public Aquarium by Bob O'Loughlin to appear at the Vancouver Boat Show.
-The killer whale had been starring, helping the Boat Show "to an attendance record of more than 100,000."
-The Vancouver Aquarium did not want to let the rented star killer whale leave the city, and bought Walter.
+Although the Vancouver Aquarium wanted to replace Moby Doll, nearly three years passed before it opportunistically acquired Walter the Whale, another southern resident orca, in March 1967.
+"Walter the Whale," as the orca was advertised, had been rented from the Seattle Public Aquarium by Bob O'Loughlin to appear at the Vancouver Boat Show.
+The orca had helped the Boat Show "to an attendance record of more than 100,000."
+As the orca was already in the city, the aquarium did not want to miss this opportunity, and bought Walter.

-Feeding
+Feeding Walter

-The aquarium's assistant curator Vince Penfold donned a scuba suit and welcomed the killer whale with lunch underwater, captured in the Vancouver Sun in one of the great early killer whale photographs.
-The aquarium staff had learnt a great deal from their time with Moby Doll; with the more knowledgeable practices they implemented with Walter, the aquarium would be repaid with interest by this killer whale's extraordinary stardom.
-The whale was fed "100 pounds of fish, mostly ling cod and herring, in four daily feedings," illustrated in an intimate photograph with Terry McLeod, who had also been Moby Doll's trainer.
+The aquarium's assistant curator Vince Penfold donned a scuba suit and welcomed the orca with lunch underwater, captured in the Vancouver Sun in an innovative underwater photograph.
+The aquarium staff had learnt a great deal from their time with Moby Doll.
+With the more knowledgeable practices they implemented, Walter, renamed Skana, survived for thirteen years to be "the star of Stanley Park, giving millions their first close-up view of a killer whale."
+The orca was fed "100 pounds of fish, mostly ling cod and herring, in four daily feedings," illustrated in an intimate photograph with Terry McLeod, who had also been Moby Doll's trainer.